 All Dog Rescue urgently needs foster homes

-All Dog Rescue needs your help to provide homes needed by local dogs who have no other place to go.
+All Dog Rescue needs your help to provide foster homes for local dogs who have no other place to go.
 Foster homes provide a lifeline to dogs who are out of options.
 Fostering dogs saves lives, and you can help.
 If you would like to foster for All Dog Rescue, please fill out a Foster Application.
-If you would like more information, please email us at email@example.com.
+If you would like more information, please contact us.

 What is Foster Care?

 Foster care typically takes from 2 weeks to 2 months, but can take longer, depending on many variables.
 Providing a foster home means sharing your home with a rescued dog: offering food, shelter, toys, walks and lots of attention, as if the dog were your own, until a permanent home for the dog is found.
 ADR relies on foster homes to observe behaviors in a variety of situations, and use that information to make a good match with an adoptive family.
 Foster parents are very involved in selecting a new home for their foster dog.
 Foster parents review applications, discuss the dog with potential adopters, arrange meetings, and ultimately choose the new home.